tonytamsf/ios-getto24/README.md

    * Cate Tam - designer, product manager

 ### TODO
+- fix 6 and 9
+- there may be more than one way to get to 24 and the game can tell how many ways.
+This will require some ability to memorize from the players as well
+- could we play with others instead of playing on one phone – something similar to quizup?
 - localization
 - local and or leader board
 - Credits, feedback